 If we are to survive in this world and create high caliber work, we must learn how to move with nature.
 Sometimes that means going a bit slower than you would like but the results are worth it.
 People aren’t stupid.
 They can tell when your photograph is not from your core, your true self.
 From what you’re really about.
 They can tell when you forced it.
 Canted angles, sexy models and intricate light setups don’t cover up shit.
 You’re lying and being dishonest.
 How dare you.

 Photography is convenient, but also a curse.
 Fisherman cannot fake it.
 Fisherman cannot bring the bucket home in a different fashion to trick others into thinking he caught fish.
 He has no choice but to be honest.
 Photography, on the other hand, allows for lies and dishonesty.
 The greats will not try to hide the fact that they may not have taken any actual real pictures at times.
 In fact, many times they don’t and they know it.
 Just ask any world-renowned photographer who’s worked with a big ad agency to pay his bills.
 See those pictures all over Times Square?
 Those are not real pictures.
 They are constructions.

 Anyways, this is not to bash those who do not have any pictures inside their pictures.
-If I’ve done my job, you probably don’t even know what I’m talking about but that’s the point.
 The point is to reach a higher level of artistic honesty.
-The point is to let go and to be one with nature.
-The point is to be patient, yet open and aware like a fisherman.
+The point is to let go.
+To be patient, yet open and aware like a fisherman.
 Go out everyday and place yourself in situations where success is likely and just be patient.
 Better yet, expect nothing.
 And that is when you will get everything.